Kristina Keneally: Political commentator and television host

+Keneally was appointed CEO of the Sydney Children's Hospitals Foundation in November 2022.

 Personal life

 Keneally is married to former Mayor of Botany Bay, Ben Keneally; together they have two sons.
 A daughter died at birth.
 Her husband is the nephew of Australian writer Thomas Keneally.
 Keneally is the patron of the Stillbirth Foundation Australia.

 Keneally and her family previously lived in Pagewood, within the electorate of Heffron which she represented in state parliament.
 In 2016, Keneally and her husband sold their home and moved across Sydney to a rented home in Hunters Hill.
 Together they own a $1.8 million home on the isolated Scotland Island on the Northern Beaches of Sydney and a townhouse in Wollstonecraft purchased for $1.3 million in 2016.
 Keneally and her family moved to Liverpool prior to contesting the local seat of Fowler at the 2022 federal election.

-In late 2022, Keneally was appointed as chief executive officer of the Sydney Children's Hospitals Foundation, which raises funds to help provide all children with access to the best possible healthcare.
+In late 2022 Keneally was appointed as chief executive officer of the Sydney Children's Hospitals Foundation, which raises funds for children's healthcare.